Are You Worried, Or Is It Anxiety?

 Takeaway

-Worry, tension, irritability, fear, and other signs of anxiety are common feelings, which can sometimes make it hard for you to know whether you should be concerned.
-When symptoms are lingering, worsening, or affecting your ability to function, they may point to the existence of an anxiety disorder.
+Worry, tension, irritability, fear, and other signs of anxiety are common feelings, which can sometimes make it hard for individuals to know whether they should be concerned.
 In addition to consulting with a provider who can screen you and determine whether a diagnosis and treatment are necessary, consider connecting with a licensed, supportive therapist online.
 With the right resources and advice, you can limit the negative effects of anxiety and continue to nurture mental and emotional wellness.
+Managing anxiety effectively can lead to significant improvements in quality of life.

 Regulate anxiety in a compassionate environment